 - Question any requests for personal information, login information, or money: Fraudsters are professionals at making their scams appear legitimate.
 If you feel pressured into giving up any confidential information or money because of an unexpected urgent situation, verify the request with the individual, agency, or business, or financial institution through a phone call or other channel before proceeding.

 At Palisades Credit Union, we know that cybersecurity awareness is key to protecting yourself against online fraud and identity theft, and we strive to keep our customers safe and up-to-date on the latest threats to their financial wellbeing.
-We’ve devoted many posts to related issues, from managing online accounts to protecting yourself from identity theft.
+We’ve devoted many posts to related issues, like our post on managing online accounts.

 « Return to "Blog"